chikamichi/vim/README.md

 >
 > It’s therefore very important to check that both the outer and inner definitions for `TERM` are correct.

-Running Ubuntu, its default xterm, acting as the "outer terminal", is handy enough to come with 256color support built-in (to check whether your terminal does, run `msgcat --color=test`).
-To gain 256color support in tmux as well, you must set the proper `TERM` in `~/.tmux.conf`.
-A value of `screen-256color` is **required** by tmux:
+I am running GNU/Linux Solus with a `$TERM` of "screen-256color", which acts as the "outer terminal" and obviously provides 256 colors support (to check whether your terminal does, run `msgcat --color=test`).
+To gain 256color support in tmux as well, one must set the proper `TERM` in `~/.tmux.conf` and it must match the outer, hosting term.
+A value of `screen-256color` is therefore **required** by tmux:

 ``` tmux
 set -g default-terminal "screen-256color"
 set -g xterm-keys on
 ```

-If it fails, you may need to force the outer term.
-In your `.bashrc`:
+It should be enough to get you up and running; may it fail, you would need to force the outer term.
+In your `.bashrc`, `.zshrc` or equivalent:

 ``` shell
 export TERM="xterm-256color"